istio/istio.io/content/en/docs/setup/upgrade/canary/index.md

 Upgrading Istio can be done by first running a canary deployment of the new control plane, allowing you to monitor the effect of the upgrade with a small percentage of the workloads before migrating all of the traffic to the new version.
-This is much safer than doing an [in place upgrade](/docs/setup/upgrade/in-place/) and is the recommended upgrade method.
+This is much safer than doing an [in-place upgrade](/docs/setup/upgrade/in-place/) and is the recommended upgrade method.

 When installing Istio, the `revision` installation setting can be used to deploy multiple independent control planes at the same time.
 A canary version of an upgrade can be started by installing the new Istio version's control plane